wSanice/wSanice/README.md

 ---
 <p align="center">
-  <i>"Data is the new oil, but like oil, it cannot be used if unrefined."</i>
+  <i>"Blind faith is the tool of monsters and fools.
+Analyze the data."</i>
 </p>